opentensor/developer-docs/docs/btcli.md

 ---
-title: "Bittensor CLI: btcli"
+title: "Bittensor CLI: btcli Reference Document"
 ---

-# Bittensor CLI: `btcli`
+# Bittensor CLI: `btcli` Reference Document

 Command line interface (CLI) for Bittensor.
 Uses the values in the configuration file.
 These values can be overriden by passing them explicitly in the command line.